© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairn known as Millers Grave on Midgley Moor is a scheduled monument protected by Historic England under reference 1018236.
 View the official record →

-Millers Grave is a Bronze Age cairn situated on Midgley Moor in Yorkshire.
+Millers Grave is a Bronze Age burial cairn located on Midgley Moor in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018236.

 Cairn known as Millers Grave on Midgley Moor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018236.